friction2d/skia/README.md

 # Skia for Friction

-Fork of skia for use with Friction.

-Skia is a complete 2D graphic library for drawing Text, Geometries, and Images.
+Fork of skia for use with [Friction](https://friction.graphics/).
+This is a complete 2D graphic library for drawing Text, Geometries, and Images.

 ## Linux/macOS

-Note that Friction includes skia and will build it for you.

 ### Requirements